odisfm/zcx-core/docs/content/lessons/getting-started/zcx-concepts.md

   - tiny_section    # not gonna fit :(
 ```

+`big_section` and `tiny_row` are both reserving the first row of the matrix on the page `my_page`.
-If you try to do this, zcx will throw an error.
+In this situation, zcx will throw an error on startup.

-!!! note "Named controls and pages"
+You can learn how to intentionally intersect sections in [this lesson](../overlays-layers.md).

+## overlays

 Only matrix controls are affected by page changes; named controls will behave the same way regardless of the current page.
+We can define multiple [named controls](#named-controls) associated with the same button by using an **overlay**.

+In [the next lesson](demo-tour/index.md), you will learn about any overlays that come with the zcx demo config, or you can skip ahead to [the overlay lesson](../overlays-layers.md#overlays).

 ## encoder mappings